Sell My Written Off Vehicle

 You can choose to buy back your car from your insurer, but you will need to let them know of your intention to do this as soon as possible.
 You will be able to keep the car after an agreed settlement figure is paid to the insurers.

-If your car or van has been written-off into Category A or B then you have no choice but to scrap the car, but you can repair Category S or N write-offs back to the point of being back on the road, although you must re-register a Cat S car with the DVLA, and you must also inform them that a Cat N car has been written-off.
+If your car or van has been written-off into Category A or B then you have no choice but to scrap the car.
+You can keep and repair Category S or N write-offs back to the point of being back on the road, although you must re-register a Cat S car with the DVLA, and you must also inform them that a Cat N car has been written-off.

 Can Written Off Cars Be Resold?

-If your car was written off as either Category S or N, then you will be able to sell the car.
+If your car or van has been titled either Category S or N, then you will be able to sell the written off car.
 When advertising or speaking to potential buyers you should be honest about your car’s write-off history.
 If the car has been written off as either Category A or B then to sell would be illegal and they must be crushed.

-When a car is determined a write off, you will most likely receive a settlement price from your insurance company, depending on how your car was damaged.
-This price is how much they are prepared to pay you for the car.
+When a car or van is determined a write off, you will most likely receive a settlement price from your insurance company, depending on how it was damaged.
+This price is how much they are prepared to pay you for the vehicle.

 How Much is My Vehicle Worth?

-A vehicle’s worth is constantly changing, which means that the value of any given vehicle fluctuates and is never fixed for very long.
-If you are selling your van for scrap, the main factors which will affect the price given are:
+A vehicle’s worth is constantly changing, which means that the value fluctuates and is never fixed for very long.
+If you are selling your car or van for scrap or salvage, the main factors which will affect the price given are:

 - Vehicle’s overall weight